ChubbyMeel/Balatromon/README.md

 # Balatromon

-Thank you to [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steamodded](https://github.com/Steamodded/smods)!
+Special Thanks to [Lovely](https://github.com/ethangreen-dev/lovely-injector) and [Steamodded](https://github.com/Steamodded/smods)!

-Balatromon and many of its features would not be possible without the tools and work of the Balatro modding community.
+Balatromon wouldn't be possible without the them.

-**Balatromon** is a full-content Digimon mod for **Balatro**, built around raising, caring for, and Digivolving Digimon throughout a run.
+**Balatromon** is a Digimon mod for **Balatro**, built around raising, caring for, and Digivolving Digimon throughout a run.

 The mod currently adds **170+ Digimon Jokers** alongside branching Digivolution lines, Digi Items, Tamers, Crest Packs, X-Antibody forms, custom Boss Blinds, custom Decks, Vouchers, Tags, Seals, Enhancements, Editions, and more.
+We're still currently working on a lot of the art and assets for it.

 We have a discord community server you can join [here](https://discord.gg/pdNYCWTmXM).